Camera Controller Driver

 int lane_bit_rate_mbps

-Lane bit rate in Mbps.
+Lane bit rate.
+Measurement unit: Mbps.

 -